Political question: Gerrymandering

-Gill v.
-Whitford and Benisek v.
-Lamone (2017) were decided without taking a final stance on partisan gerrymandering.

-Rucho v.
-Common Cause and Lamone v.
-Benisek (2019) were decided together on June 27, 2019, where a 5-4 majority concluded partisan gerrymandering was a political question and nonjusticiable by federal courts.
+In cases like Davis v.
+Bandemer (1986), Vieth v.
+Jubelirer (2004), and Gill v.
+Whitford (2018), the Supreme Court had repeatedly treated partisan gerrymandering as judiciable, but it remained unable to agree on a majority standard for deciding such cases.
+In Rucho v.
+Common Cause (2019), the Supreme Court ultimately reversed itself, deciding that partisan gerrymandering was a purely political question.

 Private military contractors

 In the case of Ghane v.
 Mid-South (January 16, 2014), the Mississippi Supreme Court held that a wrongful death action against a private military company by the family of a deceased United States Navy SEAL could proceed under Mississippi law since the plaintiff's claims did not present a non-justiciable political question under Baker v.
 Carr (1962).

 Court cases

-Important cases discussing the political question doctrine:
+US Supreme Court cases discussing the political question doctrine: